comrob/slam-bench/README.md

   - Ensure `/estimated_odom` is correctly published by your SLAM system.
 - **Sensors not playing as expected**
   - Check `SENSOR_MODE` in the `.env` file.
 Ensure it is correctly set.
-  - If `passive_only` is set, LiDAR topics will not be played.
+  - If `passive` is set, LiDAR topics will not be played.
 - **RViz is not displaying SLAM output**
   - Run `xhost +` in your terminal before launching the pipeline.